d1b1/formaggio-admin/README.md

 for Layout Manager.
 This is a test bed for patterns.
 Over time I am trying to remove the need for a node.js server, and build a client site UI that does all the session, OAuth and upload features provided by an express container.

+### Features
+The following are features that the current site has in the node.js version and will be ported to the backbone.js version.

+* OAuth Linking to a Google.com
+* OAuth Linking to an Instagram Account.
+* Drag and Drop Image Upload for Cheeses, Makers and Accounts.
+* Client side registration.
+* Local storage of most recent activity, cheese etc.
+* Fully responsive admin UI.
+* Facebook Timeline integration.

 ### API
 <http://api.formagg.io> is a pet project that has grown into a bit of an